Preloader

 Conclusion: More Than a Free Zone

-As DIFC continues to innovate and expand, it offers a compelling case study of how vision, policy, and infrastructure can work together to create one of the most dynamic financial centres in the world.
+With DIFC as an innovative and growing institution, it provides an interesting case study on how vision, policy and infrastructure can collaborate to transform it into one of the most vibrant financial centres in the world.